Deep Dive

 1. Atlas Hard Fork Implementation (August 2025)

-What this means: This is bullish for VIC because it lays a stronger technical foundation for future growth, aiming for a more scalable and developer-friendly network.
-The successful coordination with exchanges shows robust ecosystem support.
+What this means: This is bullish for VIC because it lays a stronger technical foundation for future growth, potentially leading to faster and more cost-effective applications.
+The successful coordination with major exchanges also demonstrates robust ecosystem support.

 (Viction)